ANXIETY / It's nice to be supported. It's exquisite when you're freefalling, 2022

 Through the course of the performance the artist washes various white garments in a bucket filled with black paint and immediately after tries to remove the black paint by washing them in another bucket with water and soap.
 Her rapture or even obsession is expressed through the ritualization of the mundane, repetitive task of laundry work (originally related to house/family-life, the image of the archetypal housewife), but also by the repetition of the text that she is mumbling from the outset and throughout the course of the performance.
 The artist assigns herself a duty, which she must ascetically perform and fulfil in order to be considered clean, worthy. .

-A LOVER’S DISCOURSE: FRAGMENTS 2016
+A LOVER’S DISCOURSE: FRAGMENTS, 2016

-.Spazju Kreattiv: St. James Cavalier Centre for Creativity, Valletta, Malta (2016) & The Old Vinegar Factory (the.Yard.Residency.16 - The duration of a moment), Limassol, Cyprus (2016)
+Spazju Kreattiv: St. James Cavalier Centre for Creativity, Valletta, Malta & The Old Vinegar Factory, Limassol, Cyprus

-.Spazju Kreattiv: St. James Cavalier Centre for Creativity, Valletta, Malta (2016) & The Old Vinegar Factory (the.Yard.Residency.16 - The duration of a moment), Limassol, Cyprus (2016)
+Spazju Kreattiv: St. James Cavalier Centre for Creativity, Valletta, Malta & The Old Vinegar Factory, Limassol, Cyprus

 Photos by Umberto Buttigieg